 Bash requires the agent to:

-Ten serialization boundaries.
-Ten parse attempts.
-Ten opportunities to misinterpret output or lose context.
+- ten opportunities to misinterpret output or lose context

 Eliminating the Boundary